wraith13/background-phi-colors-vscode/README.md

 * `Background Phi Colors: Toggle Pause` : keeps the current highlighting of the focused text editor even as you move the cursor.
 Execute this command again not to keep.
 * `Background Phi Colors: Toggle Pause All` : keeps the current highlighting of all text editors as you move the cursor.
 Execute this command again not to keep.
 * `Background Phi Colors: Over the Limit` : forces it to work if this extension stopped by the file size limit. ⚠ Keep in mind that VS Code may become extremely heavy depending on the machine performance and text files.
 If it gets too heavy, please quit or kill VS Code once.
-* `Background Phi Colors: Start Profile` : starts a self profile.
-* `Background Phi Colors: Stop Profile` : stops a self profile, and report a profile.
+* `Background Phi Colors: Report Profile` : report a profile.

 ## Extension Settings